Chart Color Schemes

 Campbell has a highly educated workforce with strong representation in professional services.
 Its unemployment rate was 1.7% as of June 2025, below the Australian Capital Territory's (ACT) rate of 3.4%.

-Employment growth over the past year was estimated at 2.0%.
-There were 3,277 residents employed with workforce participation on par with ACT's 69.6%.
+Employment growth over the past year was estimated at 2.0%, compared to ACT's 1.9%.
+In Campbell, 3,277 residents were employed in June 2025, with workforce participation matching ACT's 69.6%.
 Dominant employment sectors include public administration & safety, professional & technical services, and education & training.
-The area has a notable concentration in public administration & safety, with employment levels at 1.4 times the regional average.
+Public administration & safety has a notably high concentration, at 1.4 times the regional average.

-Health care & social assistance has limited presence at 6.5% compared to the regional average of 11.7%.
-Employment opportunities locally appear limited as indicated by Census data.
-In the 12 months prior, employment increased by 2.0% while labour force grew by 1.6%, reducing unemployment rate by 0.5 percentage points.
-In contrast, ACT experienced employment growth of 1.9% and a 0.3 percentage point drop in unemployment rate.
-State-level data to Sep-25 shows ACT employment contracted by 0.33%, with an unemployment rate of 4.2%.
-National forecasts from May 2025 project national employment to expand by 6.6% over five years and 12.7% over ten years, but growth rates vary significantly between sectors.
-Applying these projections to Campbell's employment mix suggests local growth of approximately 6.2% over five years and 12.7% over ten years.
+Health care & social assistance, however, has limited presence at 6.5%, compared to the regional average of 11.7%.
+The area offers limited local employment opportunities, as indicated by the Census working population vs resident population count.
+In the 12 months prior, Campbell's employment increased by 2.0% and labour force by 1.6%, reducing the unemployment rate by 0.5 percentage points.
+National employment forecasts from Jobs and Skills Australia (May 2025) project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Campbell's employment mix suggests local growth of approximately 6.2% over five years and 12.7% over ten years, although these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment